BiswajeetSahoo25/product-preview-card-component-main/README.md

 - Fully responsive for mobile and desktop
 - Hover and focus effects on buttons
 - Semantic HTML structure
-- Styled using CSS Flexbox and Grid
-- Built with React, Next.js, and Styled Components
+- Built with Html and Css

 ---